TheRealChrisThomas/gitlab-mcp-server/README.md

 # GitLab MCP Server

 MCP Server for the GitLab API, enabling project management, file operations, and more.
+Forked from https://github.com/modelcontextprotocol

 ## Installation